 Over the course of a 29½ –day lunar cycle, the Moon goes through four basic phases, new, full, and two quarter phases—first and last.
 For half of its cycle, between the new and full phases, the Moon is waxing (growing in illumination).
 Then, after the full Moon, it begins to wane (decreasing in illumination).

 All aboveground crops should be planted when the Moon is waxing.
 During the new Moon is the best time to sow or transplant leafy annuals such as lettuce, spinach, cabbage, and celery, while the first quarter phase is good for fruits and foods with external seeds.

 Below-Ground (Root) Crops

 Root crops do best when the Moon is waning.
 When the Moon is just past full, it’s a good time to plant root crops like potatoes, beets, and turnips, and fruit trees.
 During the last quarter phase, it’s best to avoid planting at all.
 Work instead on improving soil, weeding, mulching, composting, etc.

 But knowing the phase of the Moon isn’t enough.
 Planting by the Moon also requires knowledge of the Moon’s place in the zodiac, based on ancient lore that each sign confers certain growing conditions.

 For instance, water and earth signs—Cancer, Scorpio, Pisces, Taurus, and Capricorn—are said to bring moist, fertile conditions, whereas most air and fire signs—Gemini, Aquarius, Aries, Leo, and Sagittarius—are said to be barren.
 There are some exceptions to that rule, though.
 The earth sign Virgo is barren, and the air sign Libra is said to be a relatively fertile sign.

 Some signs are also believed to benefit specific types of plants.
 For example, Taurus is said to favor leafy greens, while corn does best under the influence of Libra.

 Can’t keep track of all these variables?
 Not to worry.
 The Farmers’ Almanac has got you covered!
-Our Gardening by the Moon Calendar has it all figured out for you.
-Just consult this handy guide before you take your trowel to the soil.
+Just consult these handy guides before you take your trowel to the soil.